bobheadxi/bobheadxi.github.io/content/_posts/2021-06-20-introducing-dark-mode.md

 ![](../../assets/images/dark-mode/wide-quote.png)

-Hopefully these changes make the reading experience a bit less monotonous, to make up for my boring content!
+[Mermaid diagrams](https://mermaid-js.github.io/mermaid) and some other things I might have forgotten also got this treatment.
+Hopefully these changes make the reading experience more exciting!

 ### Outdented heading anchors

-In iA Writer, headings get nicely outdented '#'s like so:
+While editing in iA Writer, headings get nicely outdented '#'s like so:

 ![](../../assets/images/dark-mode/header-outdent-ia.png)